Iggy-Codes/book-store-angular/README.md

 # Books Store Angular App

-This repo contains an app w/ [AngularJS](https://angularjs.org/) that allows you to search, filter and show the book information provided by [New York Times API](http://developer.nytimes.com/)
+This repo contains an app developed w/ [AngularJS](https://angularjs.org/) that allows you to show and filter the [New York Times API](http://developer.nytimes.com/) Best Sellers information.

 ## Motivation